MikeHopley/ftl-ships-strategy/index.md

 Mini Beam into cloaking has a 40% chance to drag into weapons.
 Cloaking is less likely to be targeted when on cooldown, so you should pre-cloak the Mini Beam (unless perhaps that stops you cloaking another weapon).
 This also gives the best chance of running away.

-Put the Zoltan on engines.
-On Hard, venting below 50% oxygen makes enemies less likely to target weapons or cloaking.
-Run the weapons crew to sensors to watch weapons charge.
-Depower your Glaive when the charge bar is full, but before weapons "turn green"; then repower when the charge bar resets.
-This [drastically reduces](https://www.reddit.com/r/ftlgame/comments/7q5ko0/optimal_strategy_for_early_game_stealth_b_runs/) the chance of weapons being hit.

-It takes 2.5 seconds to run to sensors.
-In cases where exact timing might matter, consider walking your engines Zoltan around the ship for timing the sensors dash (for example, against a beam drone).
-Standard crew movement speed is 0.45 seconds per tile.
-When second volleys matter, you can use your cloak cooldown as a timer (0.42 seconds per ion pip).

-Note that you can’t use the sensors trick in a nebula!
-This is another reason to avoid them.
-Also consider that a drone hit into sensors makes enemy weapons much more likely to target your weapons!
-This is particularly relevant against a Mini Beam, which cannot be dodged.

-If your weapons *do* get hit, you are unlikely to win the fight.
-Running away is more important than repairing weapons, so prioritise repairs to piloting, engines, and cloaking.
-Stealth B can run surprisingly fast because cloaking buys time.
-Its effective minimum escape time is 28.3 seconds (realistically 30 or longer).
-Jump to a known safe beacon if possible.
+If your weapons *do* get hit, don’t just rush all your crew to repair them.
+Keep the FTL charging, and also try to repair cloaking.
+The correct repair priorities are very difficult to judge, and depend on the situation.
+If you jump away with critical systems damaged, jump to a known safe beacon.

 Later on, with fully-trained weapons crew, you do not need to delay firing the Glaive against enemies with cloaking: it can hit them exactly as they enter cloak.
 Practise your weapons or hacking timing against non-cloaking enemies.
 Similarly, a pre-ignited Glaive can fire immediately against cloaking enemies (notably shieldless auto-scouts).

+Watch out for Mantis Interceptors (including pirates), because you can’t hit both shields and weapons.
+Consider this when a fight is optional.

 Sector 1 distress beacons are worth visiting, but guaranteed fights are better.
 You have blue options from cloaking (okay, good once upgraded) and the Glaive Beam (weak).
 Note that Long-Ranged Scanners effectively decrease the value of unmarked beacons.

+### Hard-mode trickery

+On Hard mode specifically, enemy targeting can be manipulated to reduce the chance that your weapons or cloaking get hit.

+Run the weapons crew to sensors to watch weapons charge.
+Depower your Glaive when the charge bar is full, then repower when the charge bar resets.
+This [drastically reduces](https://www.reddit.com/r/ftlgame/comments/7q5ko0/optimal_strategy_for_early_game_stealth_b_runs/) the chance of weapons being targeted, from 31.5% to 6.5%.

+It takes 2.5 seconds to run to sensors.
+In cases where exact timing might matter, consider walking your engines Zoltan around the ship for timing the sensors dash (for example, against a beam drone, or even a manned Heavy Laser).
+Standard crew movement speed is 2.2 tiles per second.

+Note that you can’t use the sensors trick in a nebula!
+This is another reason to avoid them.
+Also consider that a drone hit into sensors effectively makes enemy weapons more dangerous.

+Venting below 50% oxygen makes enemies less likely to target cloaking.
+It also reduces the chance of weapons being targeted to 14.8%, but that’s only relevant if you can’t use the sensors trick.
+Venting also has some risks, for example if your O2 gets hacked.

+For that reason, vent precisely.
+Before jumping, drop O2 to 75%.
+Then vent the 4 empty rooms in the top part of the ship, with O2 off.
+This gets you under 50% O2 in ~6 seconds, or ~3 seconds if you also vent the airlock below engines.
+You can then decide whether to vent at the start of a battle.

+Wait to see where enemy hacks land before venting.
+Get your weapons crew near a door.
+Remove power from rooms before they get hacked, especially weapons (on the first hack).

 ### Balance Mod

 Consider visiting an early store: selling Titanium System Casing gets you 25 scrap closer to cloaking-3 (which costs 40).
 Shields cost 120.

-Auto-assaults (which have drones) no longer appear in sector 1, so jumping to nebula beacons is safer (but still bad, because you can’t use the sensors trick).
+Auto-assaults (which have drones) no longer appear in sector 1, so jumping to nebula beacons is safer (but still bad, because you can’t use the sensors trick, and hacking / cloaking are also scary).
 This also greatly reduces the chance of facing drones at suns: sun fights are 50% split between auto-ships and pirates, and the pirate ship is a random layout.

 Bear in mind that hacking is stopped by defence drones.
 Enemies in sector 3 can have up to 5 power in drones, so you could fight an enemy with offensive drones and two shields that you cannot hack!